Eragon-Brisingr/ImGui_WS/README.md

 ### Add layout

-Inherit the layout base class types supported under FUnrealImGuiPanelBuilder.
+Inherit the layout base class types supported under UUnrealImGuiPanelBuilder.
 For example, ImGuiWorldDebugger extended layout inherits UImGuiWorldDebuggerLayoutBase

 * Configure LayoutName.
 Unnamed layouts will not be displayed
 * implement LoadDefaultLayout to declare the default layout structure